Kempeitai East District Branch: Training

 Kempeitai officers were trained at special training schools, with the main ones being in Tokyo and Keijō in Korea.
 Officers were trained to conduct espionage, weaponry, code-breaking, running spy networks and other subversive activities in a year-long course.

-Kempeitai personnel were dressed in the standard Japanese military uniform, but they were distinguished by an armband bearing the Japanese characters for Kempeitai (憲兵隊).
+Kempeitai personnel were dressed in the standard Japanese military uniform, but they were distinguished by an armband bearing the Japanese characters for Kempei (憲兵).
 They also wore khaki uniforms with an armband or were simply dressed in civilian clothes.
 While officers were armed with a shin guntō (military sword) and a pistol, non-commissioned officers often carried a bamboo stick split at the ends to make it pliable and to increase the pain felt by a person who was hit.

 Informers and spies

 The Kempeitai made use of informers and recruited spies from within the community, and encouraged giving information with rewards and privileges in return.
 Many of the informers had dubious backgrounds: secret society members, gangsters, prostitutes and those of other races with criminal records, who were obliged to provide information to save themselves from torture or execution.
 As a result, many innocent people were taken away mysteriously, and an atmosphere of distrust and fear ruled life during the Japanese occupation.